gd-programming/gd.docs/docs/topics/encryption/id.md

 # RS, UUID and UDID

-These are the parameters you might frequently notice when doing a request.
+These are the parameters that can be frequently noticed when sending a request.

-Firstly, let's talk about what do they actually mean.

 ## RS